RHFieldProductManagement/baremetal-ipi-lab/07-deployocs.md

 worker-2.dtchw.dynamic.opentlc.com   Ready    worker   26m   v1.18.3+47c0e71
 ~~~

-We can see from the output above that on worker-0 the new 100GB volume was attached as vdb.
-Repeat the above steps to confirm that the remaining workers also have their 100GB vbd volume attached.

 Now that we know the worker nodes have their disk we can proceed.
-Before installing OCS we should first install the local-storage operator which we can configure the local disks on the worker nodes which in turn can be consumed by OCS as OSD devices.
+Before installing OCS we should first install the local-storage operator which we can configure the local disks on the worker nodes.
+These are the dusks which then can be consumed by OCS as OSD devices.

 The first step is to create a local storage namespace in the OpenShift console.
-Navigate to Administration->Namespaces and click on the create namespace button.
-Once the below dialogue appears enter in the namespace as local-storage.
+Navigate to **Administration** -> **Namespaces** and click on the create namespace button.
+Once the below dialogue appears, set the namespace Name to **local-storage**.

 <img src="img/create-local-storage-namespace.png"/>

-After creating the namespace if we click on it we can get details about the namespace and also confirm that the namespace is active:
+After creating the namespace we see the details about the namespace and also can confirm that the namespace is active:

 <img src="img/show-local-storage-namespace.png"/>

-Now we can go to Operators->OperatorHub and search for the local storage operator in the catalog:
+Now we can go to **Operators** -> **OperatorHub** and search for the local storage operator in the catalog:

 <img src="img/select-local-storage-operator.png"/>